MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 ## Instance rotation
 - in the `instances on points` node
-    - the `rotation` property is multiplied with any previous rotations that have occured.
+    - the `rotation` property is multiplied with any previous rotations that have occured. (verified to be true.)

 Inverting rotations is not actually trivial!
 Blender 4 should have an `invert rotation` node.
 However, [here](https://blenderartists.org/t/correctly-adding-rotations-to-referenced-instances-in-gn-such-as-lights/1452071/3)/[here](https://blenderartists.org/uploads/short-url/aB6JtJKWGQuzmfde4pNkRAC1tLt.blend) seems to be a nice solution.

-### Scaling elements from their individual center after having been realized
+### Scaling elements from their individual centers after having been realized
 Example: bunches of leaves:
  - instances have been realized because I need their z to go back to global z (since there is not yet a `invert rotation` node)
  - now I want to stretch them out along x and y, but not z (to acchieve a Japanese look)